-- 1. Students must be admitted to the program before completing more than 6 hours of required "MBA core" courses or graduate level electives. - 2.
-BMGT 892 Administration Policy is the capstone course and should be taken with/after the other core classes. - 3.
+- 2. BMGT 892 Administration Policy is the capstone course and should be taken with/after the other core classes. - 3.
 MBA Supporting Core courses must be completed with a minimum grade of "C". - 4.
 The student shall maintain an average grade of at least "B" (3.0) in all graduate courses completed.
 No grades below "C" and no more than two "C" grades will be accepted in the MBA graduate program.

-Offered by Business Administration Program: Business Administration Master of Business Administration Degree
+Business Administration Master of Business Administration Degree